ugifractal/basic-wallet/README.md

 ### Request to Sell stock
 This need to run at open market time like 08:00am to 04:00pm This is just add to queue, real transaction will be made when matching ```buy request``` exist via after create/commit callback.
+Currently no validation for stock `name`, since this API doesn't use any external API call.

 ```bash
 curl -L 'http://localhost:3000/api/v1/portfolio/request_to_sell' \